- Frontpage

 Transcript of Academic Records

-The studies completed at the University of Eastern Finland will appear in your transcript of records.
+The studies completed at the University of Eastern Finland are saved in the Peppi student and study register and will appear in your transcript of records.
 The transcript includes information about completed courses, grades and ECTS credits, teachers’ names, etc. The credits will appear in the transcript only after a course is completed and graded.
 This takes a few weeks, e.g. after an exam.
 Please note that only passed courses show in the official transcript.

 If you are a student at the University of Eastern Finland or the Open University of Eastern Finland and you have a valid UEF user account, you can download your official digitally signed transcript of records and / or study certificate from Atomi, which you can find in Peppi.
 Each study right forms its own document.

-If you need a signed and stamped paper transcript of records or study certificate, or you are no longer a student at the University of Eastern Finland and thus you do not have a valid UEF user account, you may request a paper version or a digitally signed one from the Student and Learning Services’ Customer Service (contact information below) or order at UEF E-services (opens in a new tab, requires logging in).
+If you need a signed and stamped paper transcript of records or study certificate, or you are no longer a student at the University of Eastern Finland (degree students are able to access Peppi for 180 days after their graduation and exchange students for 180 days after their study right is finished) and thus you do not have a valid UEF user account, you may request a paper version or a digitally signed one from the Student and Learning Services’ Customer Service (contact information below) or order at UEF E-services (opens in a new tab, requires logging in) Also remember to update your address in Peppi, documents are send to the address found in Peppi, if you do not give another address.

 A student of the Open University of Eastern Finland should check the instructions on how to order a transcript of records from the page of the Open University of Eastern Finland (opens in a new tab).